|

 Another nail in the coffin of democracy and justice was hammered into place with Trump stealing the 2016 presidential election through the cyberwarfare mind-manipulation of American voters, courtesy of Robert Mercer, Steve Bannon, and their company, Cambridge Analytica, 1 with Putin's Russian hackers shooting the mind-bending Facebook and Twitter dark ads into the idiot-brains of the Republican base.

-From this example we can discern that America, beginning in 2000,has become in essence the same kind of totalitarian dictatorship as Nazi Germany was:
+From this example we can discern that America, beginning in 2000, has become, and could totally become, in essence the same kind of totalitarian dictatorship as Nazi Germany was:

 The reason the international capitalist cabal does not yet find it necessary to create extermination camps for "surplus population workers" is that capitalists are murdering workers worldwide rapidly enough and in sufficient numbers for the cabal's purposes: to maintain a sufficient "army of unemployed" to be able to pay the lowest possible wages and to maintain a sufficiently low number of persons on any kind of social safety net.